-Adjusters are professionals who work in the insurance field to help validate damages, determine coverage areas and evaluate cases to arrive at a value of an insurance claim.
-There are two types of adjusters: “independent” or company adjusters, and public adjusters.
-Although relatively unknown to many,public insurance adjusters are vital to optimal utilization of an insurance policy in a claim settlement.
+Adjusters are professionals that work in the insurance field and help determine coverage areas and evaluate cases to arrive at a value of an insurance claim or the validity of the same.
+There are two types of adjusters, “Independent” or company adjusters and public adjusters.
+Although a public adjuster is a concept unknown to most people, a public insurance adjuster is vital to optimal utilization of an insurance policy in a claim settlement

 Independent Insurance Adjuster

 This type of insurance adjuster works for the multiple insurance companies and have no obligation to delivering the best possible settlement for your insurance claim.
 They often try to minimize the amount of insurance claim against property damage to save the insurance company money.
 They are trained and paid by the company to do precisely this.

 These virtually unheard of adjusters are those who will work for you as a policyholder and not for the company.
 They can be thought of as your lawyer, while the independent adjuster is the companies lawyer.
 A public insurance adjuster helps you get what you paid your premiums for in terms of insurance claims, coverage and accuracy of the same especially in serious cases of property damage like water damage, smoke or fire damage, or storm damage.